-3. Capital gains at investor level If units of the fund are sold after December 31, 2017, the capital gain is subject to the final withholding rate of 25%.
-This applies both for units acquired before January 1, 2018, and deemed sold as of December 31, 2017, and repurchased as of January 1, 2018, and for units acquired after December 31, 2017.
+3. Capital gains at investor level If units of the fund are sold, the capital gain is subject to the final withholding rate of 25%.

 If the fund meets the tax prerequisites for partial exemption of an equity fund, 30% of the capital gains are tax exempt.
-Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their assets in equity capital investments.
+Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their gross assets in equity capital investments.

 If the fund meets the tax prerequisites for partial exemption of a balanced fund, 15% of the capital gains are tax exempt.
-Balanced funds are investment funds that, according to their terms and conditions of investment, continuously invest at least 25% of their value or of their assets in equity capital investments.
+Balanced funds are investment funds that, according to their terms and conditions of investment, continuously invest at least 25% of their value or of their gross assets in equity capital investments.